GreptimeTeam/docs/docs/v0.7/en/contributor-guide/how-to/how-to-write-sdk.md

 ### `GreptimeRequest`

-The `GreptimeRequest` is a protobuf message defined like this:
+The `GreptimeRequest` is a Protobuf message defined like this:

 ```protobuf
 message GreptimeRequest {